JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results.md

 ### Methods

-A simplified consumer resource model was selected, with the form:
+Due to problems with fitting the full model, a simplified consumer resource model was selected, with the form:

 $$
 \frac{\mathrm{d} P}{\mathrm{d} t} = rP(1 - \frac{P}{K} - aHP \\